eslint/rfcs/designs/2024-per-rule-autofix-configuration/README.md

     you can remove this section.
 -->
 - Where exactly should the documentation go ?
-- Should the value be more than a boolean ? (for example if we want to affect offering suggestions in editors)
 - What should the key for the new configuration be ?
 - What happens if we mark a rule as "should be autofixed" but there's no fix available?
 Warn?
 Silently ignore?
 - Whether *enabling* autofixes for a rule that doesn't exist should warn, error or be silent.